Digital electronics: Speed

-The switching speed describes how long it takes a logic output to change from true to false or vise versa.
+The switching speed describes how long it takes a logic output to change from true to false or vice versa.
 Faster logic can accomplish more operations in less time.
 Modern electronic digital logic routinely switches at 5 GHz, and some laboratory systems switch at more than 1 THz..

 Logic families

 Digital design started with relay logic which is slow.
 Occasionally a mechanical failure would occur.
 Fan-outs were typically about 10, limited by the resistance of the coils and arcing on the contacts from high voltages.

 Later, vacuum tubes were used.
 These were very fast, but generated heat, and were unreliable because the filaments would burn out.
 Fan-outs were typically 5 to 7, limited by the heating from the tubes' current.
 In the 1950s, special computer tubes were developed with filaments that omitted volatile elements like silicon.
 These ran for hundreds of thousands of hours.

 The first semiconductor logic family was resistor–transistor logic.
 This was a thousand times more reliable than tubes, ran cooler, and used less power, but had a very low fan-out of 3.
 Diode–transistor logic improved the fan-out up to about 7, and reduced the power.
-Some DTL designs used two power-supplies with alternating layers of NPN and PNP transistors to increase the fan-out.
+Some DTL designs used two power supplies with alternating layers of NPN and PNP transistors to increase the fan-out.

 Transistor–transistor logic (TTL) was a great improvement over these.
 In early devices, fan-out improved to 10, and later variations reliably achieved 20.
 TTL was also fast, with some variations achieving switching times as low as 20 ns.
 TTL is still used in some designs.

 Emitter coupled logic is very fast but uses a lot of power.
 It was extensively used for high-performance computers, such as the Illiac IV, made up of many medium-scale components.

 By far, the most common digital integrated circuits built today use CMOS logic, which is fast, offers high circuit density and low power per gate.
 This is used even in large, fast computers, such as the IBM System z.

 Recent developments

-In 2009, researchers discovered that memristors can implement a boolean state storage and provides a complete logic family with very small amounts of space and power, using familiar CMOS semiconductor processes.
+In 2009, researchers discovered that memristors can implement a Boolean state storage and provides a complete logic family with very small amounts of space and power, using familiar CMOS semiconductor processes.

 The discovery of superconductivity has enabled the development of rapid single flux quantum (RSFQ) circuit technology, which uses Josephson junctions instead of transistors.
 Most recently, attempts are being made to construct purely optical computing systems capable of processing digital information using nonlinear optical elements.